MicrosoftDocs/OfficeDocs-O365ServiceDescriptions-pr.de-DE/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-operated-by-21vianet.md

 <sup>1</sup> The Skype for Business (Lync) client is supported for use with these subscription options, but it is not included.
 Lync 2013 Basic is available for all customers.
 The Lync Basic desktop client is a locally installed application that provides presence, instant messaging and conferencing features for Office 365 plans that include Skype for Business Online.
 Office 365 ProPlus, and Office 365 Enterprise E3 include the full Skype for Business (Lync) application, which include additional features including advanced telephony support, archiving &amp; compliance features.
 A Skype for Business Online license must be assigned for each user.
 Weitere Informationen zu lync Basic-Funktionen finden Sie unter [Desktop Client comparison tables](https://docs.microsoft.com/lyncserver/lync-server-2013-desktop-client-comparison-tables).
 <br/><sup>2</sup> ein Skype for Business Online Plan 1-Benutzer kann an einer Freigabesitzung teilnehmen, wenn er von einem Skype for Business Online-Plan 2-Benutzer eingeladen wird.
-<br/><sup>3</sup> die Archivierung für Skype for Business Online hängt von der Exchange-in-situ-Speicherfunktion ab, die nicht in diesem Plan enthalten ist.
+<br/><sup>3</sup> die Archivierung für Skype for Business Online hängt von der Exchange In-Place Hold-Funktion ab, die nicht in diesem Plan enthalten ist.
 <br/><sup>4</sup> Tenants with a standalone Skype for Business Online plan can access reporting features if the tenant also has at least one active Exchange license, such as Exchange Online Plan 1 or Exchange Online Plan 2.
 <br/><sup>5</sup> Not supported if Exchange Online was purchased as part of a kiosk plan.